fossasia/wp-rotatingtweets/readme.txt

 You can do this by going to the `rotatingtweets/css` directory and renaming `rotatingtweets-sample.css` to `rotatingtweets.css` and putting it in the `wp-content/uploads/` directory.
 This displays a Twitter bird to the left of your tweets.
 Any CSS you put into `rotatingtweets.css` won't be overwritten when the plug-in is upgraded to the latest version.

 == Upgrade notice ==
-= 1.6.4 =
+= 1.6.5 =
-* Add option to shorten default link length to 20 characters.
-Language update including new German translation.
-Bug fix.
+* Language update including new Serbian translation.
+Solves an unusual styling problem.

 == Changelog ==
+= 1.6.5 =
+* Language update including new Serbian translation.
+Solved an unusual styling problem.

 = 1.6.4 =
 * Bug fix when user name not recognised.